FOUNDERS FORUM EVENTS LLP

 ⦁ sending reminders where you have only partially completed the registration process;

-⦁ Providing service and support, dealing with any enquiries or notifying you of any changes relating to your attendance at an event.
+⦁ Providing service and support, dealing with any enquiries or notifying you of any changes relating to your attendance at the Gala.

 |Performance of a contract (to fulfil your request to register for an event)